 Identifying Signs of Premium Cannabis

-- Geruch: Top-tier cannabis, when grown and cured properly, tends to emanate a strong and pleasant aroma.
-Terms such as ?dank? or ?loud? are often used to describe strongly scented flowers, which is indicative of their superior quality.
+- Smell: Top-tier cannabis, when grown and cured properly, tends to emanate a strong and pleasant aroma.
+Terms such as “dank” or “loud” are often used to describe strongly scented flowers, which is indicative of their superior quality.
 These fragrances can range from skunky and diesel to piney.
 The key point to remember is that a good-smelling flower will have a distinctive, potent, and unmistakable aroma.
 The more fragrant the bud, the richer and more nuanced the experience.

 - Look: Like fresh, healthy fruits and vegetables, a high-end flower provides several visual clues about its quality.
 Superior cannabis should be visually attractive, and top-shelf strains often showcase a wide range of vibrant colors.
 High-quality buds are typically deep green with fiery orange or red hairs.
 They can also feature colors ranging from deep purple to bright blue.
 Another crucial visual indicator is the presence and condition of trichomes.
-These tiny, sparkling, crystal-like protrusions on the plant?s surface generate and store compounds responsible for the flower?s aroma, flavor, and effects.
-The more abundant and frosty the Trichome are, the greater the flower?s potency.
+These tiny, sparkling, crystal-like protrusions on the plant’s surface generate and store compounds responsible for the flower’s aroma, flavor, and effects.
+The more abundant and frosty the trichomes are, the greater the flower’s potency.
 For a closer look, use a magnifying glass to inspect the trichomes.

 High-quality flower is not only characterized by its outstanding attributes but also by a vast array of shapes, sizes, and pet names.